 But in all honesty, the question isn’t that simple.
 A more complex answer however, will require some clarification.
 The term “assault rifle” is a fabricated category created by those who oppose the Second Amendment.
-There is no such legitimate category to which we can point and say there; those are the guns we are asking about.
+There is no such legitimate category to which we can point and say there; those are the guns we are talking about.
 In fact, raising the issue of “assault rifles” only goes to show one’s ignorance of the subject at hand.
 If you are talking about weapons currently used by our armed forces in assaults well, those weapons are already illegal for you and me to purchase.
 If you are talking about all semi-automatic weapons, that includes millions of .22 caliber rifles given to most of the young boys of my youth around the age of twelve.
 They have never been and were never meant to be used in an assault.
 Mostly they are used for plinking at tin cans and ridding the barn yard of unwanted varmints and vermin.
 A semi-automatic ban would also include the preponderance of pistols carried today for self defense or by security personnel and the police.
 The answer here is yes, both .22s and semi-automatic pistols are used and needed by many.

 What those who ask this question are really talking about, even though I have found none that can articulate it, is a rifle which is semi-automatic, uses center fire ammunition, has a relatively short barrel for a rifle, and uses a detachable magazine capable of holding 30 or more rounds of ammunition.
 Most of them (not all) look scary.
 These rifles do not have the same capability of those used by the military and are not used in military assaults.
 However, I think most people would conceded this to be a somewhat accurate description of what is meant by those asking the question, of a need for “assault weapons.”